-4 Training
+5 Training

-- 4.1 Each Board member has to be conversant with the details of the Scheme, which translates as having a good working knowledge.
+- 5.1 Each Board member has to be conversant with the details of the Scheme, which translates as having a good working knowledge.
 The training policy for Board members is based on an individual training needs analysis and is therefore being individually tailored.
 This allows use of both the CIPFA Framework and TPR Toolkit.
-In addition, Board members are informed of external training opportunities such as CIPFA Pensions Network events and the annual LGA/LGPS Trustees Conference. - 4.2 Where timely and appropriate, service providers such as asset managers and AVC providers hold joint training for Committee and Board members.
+In addition, Board members are informed of external training opportunities such as CIPFA Pensions Network events and the annual LGA/LGPS Trustees Conference. - 5.2 During the year, the Board introduced a formal training programme.
+This is based on a minimum of six training sessions per annum.
+Board members are encouraged to attend at least two LGPS-focussed seminars/conferences each year.
+Training is often targeted to specific events, e.g. the Triennial Valuation, and the General Data Protection Regulations 2016. - 5.3 Board members are invited to training provided for Committee members.

-5 Workplan
+6 Workplan

-- 5.1 A 2017/18 work plan will show the separate activity areas of: - Accounts; - Administration, including Key Performance Indicators; - Audit and Risk Management, including the Risk Register - Governance; including reporting and recording breaches and compliance with the Pension Regulator's Code of Practice 14 - Pooling developments: implications for Administering Authorities - Investments; - External deadlines such as GMP reconciliation requirements: - Training - 5.2 There is flexibility to allow for any additional reviews and developments. - 5.3 Aware that from May 2017 some Members of the Committee will be new to the role, the Board has invited the Administering Authority to consider how it can be of assistance as the new Committee builds up its expertise.
+- 6.1 The 2018/19 work plan covers the separate activity areas of: - Accounts; - Administration, including Key Performance Indicators; - Audit and Risk Management, including the Risk Register - Governance; including reporting and recording breaches and compliance with the Pension Regulator's Code of Practice 14 - Pooling developments: implications for Administering Authorities - Investments; - External deadlines such as GMP reconciliation requirements; - Training - Member communications

+6.2 There is flexibility to allow for any additional reviews and developments.
+In 2018/19 the Board will devote more time to the Scheme Annual Return to TPR, which will feature quantified disclosures of the existence and accuracy of specified data fields.

-6 Public accountability
+7 Public accountability

-6.1 As well as being open to the public, the agendas, minutes and the Board's Terms of Reference are available on the Authority's website at the following address http://powys.moderngov.co.uk/mgCommitteeDetails.aspx?ID=538
+7.1 As well as being open to the public, the agendas, minutes and the Board's Terms of Reference are available on the Authority's website at the following address:

+http://powys.moderngov.co.uk/CommitteeDetails.aspx?ID=538

 The Chair of Powys County Council's LGPS Local Pension Board wishes to thank his fellow Board members who have volunteered their time and energies in their roles.
-Thanks are also expressed to the Board Secretary, the retiring Chairman and Vice Chairman of the Pensions and Investments Committee, the Cabinet Manager for Legal, Scrutiny and Democratic Services, and to other support officers.
+Thanks are also expressed to the previous and current Board Secretary, the Chair and Vice Chair of the Pensions and Investments Committee, the Cabinet Manager for Legal, Scrutiny and Democratic Services, and to other support officers.